vicsz/spring-cloud-lab/readme.md

 Terminate the Random Number Service via the command line (Ctrl-C).

-Attempt to call the /spin endpoint.
+Attempt to call the localhost:8081/spin endpoint on the Slot Machine Service.

 You should see the default fail back response of "? ? ?" in-lieu of a complete failure.